WassimJabz/Sudoku/README.md

     }

  <br/><br/>
- This project was inspired by the work of Kevin Coulombe which can be found here: http://byteauthor.com/2010/08/sudoku-solver/
+ The solving algorithm was inspired by the work of Kevin Coulombe which can be found here: http://byteauthor.com/2010/08/sudoku-solver/
 </p>